Java LinkedHashMap

 The LinkedHashMap class of the Java collections framework provides the hash table and linked list implementation of the Map interface.

-The LinkedHashMap interface extends the HashMap class to store its entries in a hash table.
+The LinkedHashMap class extends the HashMap class to store its entries in a hash table.
 It internally maintains a doubly-linked list among all of its entries to order its entries.

 Java LinkedHashMap class extends the HashMap class.